labring/sealos/docs/4.0/docs/lifecycle-management/reference/sealos/commands/create.md

 sidebar_position: 6
 ---

-# create: Create Working Directory
+# Create Working Directory

-The `sealos create` command is a command in the Sealos command-line tool used to create a working directory for a cluster without actually running it.
-It is primarily used for inspection of the cluster image.
-This guide will provide detailed information on how to use this command and its options.
+`sealos create` is a command in the Sealos command line tool, mainly used for creating the cluster working directory without executing the CMD, so as to review the image.
+This guide will detail its usage and options.

 ## Basic Usage

-The `sealos create` command is used to create a working directory for a cluster without actually running it.
-It is mainly used for debugging or testing purposes.
-It can output the address of the cluster image, allowing you to verify if the cluster image content matches your expectations.
+The `sealos create` command is used to create a cluster working directory but does not actually run, mainly used for debugging or testing.
+It can output the address of the cluster image, you can check whether the content of the cluster image is consistent with the expectation.

 ```bash
 sealos create docker.io/labring/kubernetes:v1.24.0